 Wondering how many calories in chili con carne?
 This will vary recipe to recipe, but for this particular version, each serving has about 321 calories per 1 1/2 cups, not including toppings.
 To cut down on chili con carne calories, you can skip the sour cream topping.

-This chili con carne recipe takes just 20 minutes to prep and then it simmers away on the stove until the beef is nice and tender.
+Learn how to make chili con carne!
+This easy Mexican chili con carne recipe takes just 20 min to prep and then simmers on the stove until the beef is nice and tender.

 - 3 lbs. chuck roast

 - 1 1/2 tsp. sea salt, divided

 - 2 poblano peppers (6 oz.)

 - 2 Tbsp. ground cumin